Language-Driven Image Style Transfer: Experiments

-\textbf{Evaluation Metrics~} To support large-scale evaluation, we treat style transfer results from style images as the semi-ground truth (Semi-GT) \cite{al-sarraf2014semi-gt, borkar2010semi-gt, salvo2013semi-gt} by FastStyleTransfer \cite{2021hub}.
-We apply the following metrics to compare the visual similarity between \texttt{LDIST} results and Semi-GT: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item \textbf{Mean-squared Error (MSE)}: As the most traditional metric of visual similarity, MSE is calculated from the mean pixel difference.
-A lower MSE means a higher pixel similarity with Semi-GT; \item \textbf{Structural Similarity Index Measure (SSIM)}: SSIM \cite{wang2004ssim} compares images in different aspects, including luminance, contrast, and structure.
-A higher SSIM has a higher structural similarity; \item \textbf{Frechet Activitation Distance (FAD)}: Inspired from IS \cite{salimans2016is} and FID \cite{heusel2017fid}, FAD is computed by the mean L2 distance of the activations from the Inception V3 \cite{szegedy2016incv3} feature.
-As a distance metric, a lower FAD represents that \texttt{LDIST} results and Semi-GT are more relevant. \end{itemize} Apart from visual similarity, we also consider the correlation between style instructions and \texttt{LDIST} results.
-Following GODIVA \cite{wu2021godiva}, we adopt CLIP \cite{shi2020clip} that provides visual-text matching: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item \textbf{Vision-and-Language Similarity (VLS)}: VLS calculates the cosine similarity between the joint embedding of the instruction ($\mathcal{X}$) and the transferred result ($\hat{\mathcal{O}}$) from CLIP; \item \textbf{Relative Similarity (RS)}: Since VLS only provides an absolute score of semantic matching, we regard the relative VLS with the Semi-GT ($\mathcal{O}$) as RS to reduce the influence from CLIP; \end{itemize}
+\textbf{Evaluation Metrics.} To support large-scale evaluation, we treat transferred results directly from style images as semi-groundtruth (Semi-GT)~\cite{al-sarraf2014semi-gt,borkar2010semi-gt,salvo2013semi-gt} by the SOTA style transfer AdaAttn~\cite{liu2021ada-attn}.
+We apply the following metrics: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item \textbf{SSIM}~\cite{wang2004ssim} compares images in the luminance, contrast, and structure aspects.
+A higher SSIM has a higher structural similarity; \item \textbf{Percept}~\cite{johnson2016ast} computes from the gram matrix of visual features.
+A lower Percept loss shows that two images share a similar style pattern; \item \textbf{FAD}~\cite{heusel2017fid} is computed by the mean L2 distance of the activations from the InceptionV3~\cite{szegedy2016incv3} feature.
+As a distance metric, a lower FAD represents that \texttt{LDAST} results and Semi-GT are more relevant. \end{itemize} Note that we consider SSIM and FAD to compare with Semi-GT and calculate Percept loss directly with reference style images.
+Apart from visual similarity, we consider the correlation between style instructions and \texttt{LDAST} results: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item \textbf{VLS}~\cite{wu2021godiva} calculates the cosine similarity between each other from CLIP~\cite{shi2020clip}. \end{itemize} Since each metric has different deficiencies, we also conduct a comprehensive human evaluation from aspects of content, instruction, and style matching.
+We randomly sample 75 \texttt{LDAST} results and adopt MTurk\footnote{Amazon Mechanical Turk: \url{https://www.mturk.com}} to rank over all methods.
+We also hire 3 MTurkers for each task to avoid the potential ranking bias.

-We also conduct human evaluation in Sec.~\ref{sec:human} to investigate the quality from the human aspect.